Pakistan election bolsters bull market case for Mobius, Goldman

 His Golden Arrow Selected Stocks Fund returned 105 percent to rank among the world's top-5 equity mutual funds last year and gained 30 percent up to the end of April this year.

-Yaqoob oversees 3.2 billion Pakistani rupees ($32.51 million) and has invested in companies such as TRG Pakistan Ltd (TRGP.KA), Kohinoor Energy Ltd (KOHN.KA) and ENGRO Corporation Ltd (EGCH.KA).
+Yaqoob oversees 3.2 billion Pakistani rupees ($32.51 million) and has invested in companies such as TRG Pakistan Ltd , Kohinoor Energy Ltd and ENGRO Corporation Ltd.

 Yaqoob sees plenty of obstacles, but also an upside, given the country's political and economic condition.